 Private pay clients are required to make a full payment on the day of service.

-If it is necessary to cancel a scheduled appointment, we require at least 24 hours advance notice.
+If it is necessary to cancel a scheduled appointment, we require at least 48 business hours advance notice.

-A late cancellation is considered when a patient fails to cancel their scheduled appointment with a 24-hour advance notice.
+A late cancellation is considered when a patient fails to cancel their scheduled appointment with a 48 business hours advance notice.